Share |

 See this weight loss surgery financing page for all of the details.

 Whichever route you take, be sure to choose the procedure that is right for your lifestyle and body rather than just focusing on the procedure that is right for your pocketbook.
-The following page is a good place to start for the pros, cons, risks and average outcomes of each procedure: Compare the various types of bariatric surgery here.

 I hope that helps, and please come back to this page and click "click here to add your own comments" to keep us posted.